25 Canum Venaticorum

-25 Canum Venaticorum is a binary star system in the northern constellation of Canes Venatici, approximately 199 light years from the Sun.
+25 Canum Venaticorum, also named Jordanus, is a binary star system in the northern constellation of Canes Venatici, approximately 199 light years from the Sun.
 It is visible to the naked eye as a faint, white-hued star with a combined apparent visual magnitude of +4.82 The system is moving closer to the Earth with a heliocentric radial velocity of roughly −10 km/s.

 This is a wide binary system with an orbital period of 228 years and an eccentricity of 0.80.
 As of 2001, they had a projected separation of 107.0 AU.
 The magnitude 4.98 primary, component A, has a stellar classification of A7 III, which matches an A-type giant star.
 It is 659 million years old with a projected rotational velocity of 235 km/s.
 This rate of spin is giving the star an oblate shape with an equatorial bulge that is an estimated 27% larger than the polar radius.
 The companion, component B, is a magnitude 6.95 A-type main-sequence star with a class of A8 V:.
 The ':' suffix indicates some uncertainty in the classification of this star.

+This star was part of Jordanus, a former constellation representing the Jordan River.
+The IAU Working Group on Star Names approved the name Jordanus for 25 Canum Venaticorum A on 17 September 2026.